Scroll section

 Often Graduate/PhD students working part-time

-Grade between 15-32 students each
+Grade between 15-32 (or more) students each

-Exhausting - Juggle course work and grading
+Exhausting - Juggling course work and grading

 Limited assignment feedback - to students based on individual TA knowledge